 Most of our developers are located in Europe, India, and North America so keep in mind typical waking hours for these areas.

 How to be a good student¶

-If you want to participate as a student and want to maximize your chances of beeing accepted, start talking to us today and try fixing some smaller problems to get used to our workflow.
-If we know you can work well with us, that’d be a big plus.
+If you want to participate as a student and want to maximize your chances of being accepted, start talking to us today and try fixing some smaller problems to get used to our workflow.
+If we know you can work well with us, you will have much better chances of being selected.

 Here’s a checklist:

 - Make sure to read through the website and at least skim the documentation.